James Norwood Pratt: Literary works

 He is best known for his books on tea, including James Norwood Pratt's Tea Lover's Treasury (1982), The Tea Lover's Companion (1995), and Reading Tea Leaves (1996) as authored "by a Highland Seer."

 James Norwood Pratt's Tea Lover's Treasury includes an introduction by preeminent American food writer, M.F.K.
 Fisher, who notes that: "Norwood Pratt's book about tea is written so deftly, in its heady combination of learning and pure love, that its pages will cheer us long after what's in the cup is cold and stale."

 In 2000, he brought out James Norwood Pratt's NEW Tea Lover's Treasury, a complete re-casting of his earlier work in the light of increased information.
 This book is often used as a training manual in the United States tea trade, and has been translated into German with the title Tee für Geniesser.

 Beginning in 2007, James Norwood Pratt began contributing articles to the tea blog, T Ching.
 He published more than 25 articles on artisan teas and tea history until 2014.

 In 2010, he authored James Norwood Pratt's Tea Dictionary, which was named Best New Publication by the World Tea Expo (2010).
 The comprehensive dictionary was designed as a handbook for the international tea trade, but intended to be accessible and useful to tea lovers of every description.
 The book includes terms for cultivation, manufacture, tasting, trading, marketing, and classification of tea.

 Most recently, in 2017, he annotated and released The Romance of Tea, William Ukers' 1936 work describing the legendary and true origins of tea, the spread of its consumption as a beverage, and the romantic trade that grew up around it, among other topics.
 The New York Times described The Romance of Tea as "[a] truly delightful history of the tea plant's 1600 years of beneficent ministry to man's comfort and aesthetic pleasure."

+In March 2024, Pratt published "The Tea Lover's Treasury - 40th Anniversary Edition" and for the first time released an audiobook version of his classic book on tea.